General Tso’s Chicken

 • Dip the chicken in the egg mixture, followed by the flour mixture, until all the chicken is used up.

-• Add 2-3 inches of oil into a large pot.
-Once it reaches 350F, add a single layer of chicken and fry for 4-5 minutes or until golden brown.
+• Add 2-3 inches of oil to a large pot.
+Once it reaches 325F, add a single layer of chicken and fry for 4-5 minutes or until golden brown.
 Repeat the process until all the chicken is fried up.
+Be sure to regularly check the temperature of the oil to ensure it doesn't drop below 325F.

-• Make the sauce by adding all the ingredients, except cornstarch and one tablespoon of water, into a small saucepan.
+• Make the sauce by adding the honey, brown sugar, soy sauce, Hoisin sauce, water, chili sauce, and rice wine vinegar to a small saucepan.
 Bring it to a simmer.
-Whisk the cornstarch with the remaining tablespoon of water.
+Whisk the cornstarch with one tablespoon of water and mix until the sauce.

 Notes

-TO STORE: Transfer leftover chicken into an airtight container and refrigerate it for up to 3 days.
+TO STORE.
+Transfer the leftover chicken into an airtight container and refrigerate it for up to 3 days.

 Nutrition